nathanmarz/storm/external/storm-jdbc/README.md

 To use the `JdbcLookupBolt`, construct an instance of it and specify a configuration key in your storm config that hold the hikari configuration map.
 In addition you must specify the `JdbcLookupMapper` and the select query to execute.
 You can optionally specify a query timeout seconds param that specifies max seconds the select query can take.
-The default is set to 30 seconds which is equal to topology.message.timeout.secs.
+The default is set to value of topology.message.timeout.secs.
 You should set this value to be <= topology.message.timeout.secs.

 ```java
 JdbcLookupBolt userNameLookupBolt = new JdbcLookupBolt("jdbc.conf")